 The internship must be at an organization — whether private sector, governmental, or non-profit — centrally concerned with the wide range of issues covered in the IGS major.

 There are many fields that touch on the issues covered in the IGS major, including but not limited to politics, diplomacy, non-governmental aid, management consulting firms, finance, technology, journalism, media, entertainment and more.

-After a student completes the required internship hours, please have the internship supervisor submit a letter, via email, verifying that you have completed 100 hours over the course of at least six weeks to IGS Internship Liaison, Avinash Singh, and copy IGS Academic Administrator, Jazz Dottin.
+After a student completes the required internship hours, please have the internship supervisor submit a letter, via email, verifying that you have completed 100 hours over the course of at least six weeks to IIGS International Experience Liaison, Kristen Lucken, and copy IGS Academic Administrator, Jazz Dottin.

 Making the Most of Hiatt